Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Microcaustic Crossing

 where $\kappa_\star$ is the contribution of intracluster microlenses to the coarse-grained convergence and $\theta_\star$ is the typical angular Einstein radius of microlenses~\citep{Venumadhav2017CausticMicrolensing, Diego2018DMUnderMicroscope, Oguri2018CausticCrossing}.
 In practice, an informative prior can be supplied for $\Vec{d}_\star$ based on the knowledge of $\kappa_\star$ and $\theta_\star$, i.e. the abundance and typical masses of microlenses.

 The above fold model enables us to calculate the lensed flux using the inverse ray-shooting method given a source star and its source-plane location.

-\reffig{time} shows snapshots of a lensed rotating star on the source plane and on the image plane at four different epochs during the micro caustic crossing.
+\reffig{time} shows snapshots of a lensed rotating star on the source plane and on the image plane at four different epochs during the microcaustic crossing.
 As the star approaches the caustic, a pair of images become increasingly bright and stretched.
 The image pair merge when the source star touches the caustic.
 The merged image shrinks and eventually disappears as the source star hides on the other side of the caustic.

-The motion of the star sets the timescale of the caustic crossing lightcurve.
-To the extent that the curvature radius of the caustic is large compared to the stellar radius, the relevant velocity component is the one perpendicular to the caustic, corrected for time dilation in the expanding universe~\citep{1991ApJ...379...94M, Venumadhav2017CausticMicrolensing}
+The motion of the star sets the timescale of the caustic-crossing light curve.
+To the extent that the curvature radius of the caustic is large compared to the stellar radius, the relevant velocity component is the one perpendicular to the caustic, corrected for time dilation in the expanding Universe~\citep{1991ApJ...379...94M, Venumadhav2017CausticMicrolensing},

 Here $\Vec{v}_s$ and $\Vec{v}_l$ are the proper velocities of the source and the lens (relative to the Earth), $\hat{\Vec{s}}$ is a unit vector in the sky perpendicular to the local caustic, $z_s$ and $z_l$ are the source redshift and lens redshift, and $D_s$ and $D_l$ are the angular diameter distances to the source and to the lens, respectively.
 For a given highly magnified star, $z_l$ and $z_s$ are often both known, and so are $D_s$ and $D_l$.
-For each micro caustic crossing event, the value of $v_t$ is not known.
-We therefore include it as a free parameter in lightcurve fitting.
+For each microcaustic crossing event, the value of $v_t$ is not known.
+We therefore include it as a free parameter in light-curve fitting.
 Finally, the exact time of caustic crossing $t_{\rm cr}$ is unknown and has to be another free parameter.